lpaladin/json-inline-doc/README.md

 JSON Inline Doc
 ============================
 #### Add inline comments on stringified JSON, or generate from JSON schema

+Use case: Using JSON for configuration and provide inline documentation as comments for users.

 Note: JSON does not support comments.
 But some editors have the so-called 'JSON with comments' support.

 Installation: